Pembroke Haven Yacht Club

 • Eligible boats may be entered by completing registration with Neyland Yacht Club or Pembroke Haven Yacht Club.

-• Registration forms are available from the NYC website & Starting Deck and PHYC website and Notice Board and at the Marina office.
+• Registration forms are available from the NYC website & Starting Cabin and PHYC website and start deck and also at Neyland Marina office.

-• Please provide an e-mail address for future notifications.
+• Please provide a mobile phone number and an e-mail address for future notifications.

 2.2 Safety